psyv2/deliteAI/sdks/ios/docs/DEVELOPMENT.md

 ## Running the SDK Locally Through Example App

-To effectively test and observe the functionalities of the DeliteAI iOS SDK locally, you can utilize the provided `NimbleNetExample` application.
+To effectively test and observe the functionalities of the DeliteAI iOS SDK locally, you can utilize the provided `DeliteAIExample` application.
 Follow these detailed steps to get it up and running:

 1.  **Install Third-Party Binaries:**
     Run the following command to download all the required dependencies: